Skip to content

 Imagine this typical hiring scenario.

-You are tasked with hiring a new salesperson for a remote team.
-There are five shortlisted candidates, each of them highly qualified for the role.
-And they all come from different countries, but one of them is from yours.
+You’re tasked with hiring a new salesperson for a remote team.
+Five shortlisted candidates are highly qualified for the role.
+They all come from different countries, but one of them is from yours.
 Who do you pick?

 Hiring a candidate from the same country as you could be an example of unconscious bias at play.
 Did you really hire them because they were the best, or was it something else?

-To help us understand the answer, let’s take a closer look at the effects of unconscious bias within recruitment.
+To help us understand the answer, let’s examine the effects of unconscious bias in recruitment.

 • Unconscious bias is a form of prejudice for or against certain groups or people.
 It usually takes place at the subconscious level, which is why raising awareness is the best way to address the different unconscious biases we each have.

-• Unconscious biases in recruitment can lead to poor decisions in hiring, resulting in a lack of diversity, bad hires, potential legal issues, and missing out on great talent.
+• Unconscious biases in recruitment can lead to poor hiring decisions, resulting in a lack of diversity, bad hires, potential legal issues, and missed opportunities for great talent.

-• To complicate things, there can also be conscious biases at play.
-We think of the world in terms of categories, and biases are neat mental shortcuts to make decisions more quickly.
+• To complicate things, conscious biases can also be involved.
+We think of the world in terms of categories, and biases are neat mental shortcuts for making decisions more quickly.

 • There are many different types of bias in hiring.
-We cover 13 in this article, and while they all differ in nuances, they have one thing in common: they shift the focus from skills and qualifications to other less relevant traits.
+This quick guide covers 13 of them, and while they all differ in nuances, they have one thing in common: they shift the focus from skills and qualifications to other less relevant traits.

 • Research shows that raising awareness is more effective than unconscious bias training, which might do more harm than good in encouraging diversity in the workplace.